frootlover/multi-checker/README.md

 no im not adding tiktok or instagram.

 This tool isn't finished, so there is no vercel app yet.
+You'll have to upload all the files yourself.